 Medicare Health Plans

 Medicare is actually a set of insurance options that people can choose from once they are eligible.
-Medicare Part A and Medicare Part B are known as Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage..
-About 38-million Americans choose this option.
+Medicare Part A and Medicare Part B are known as Original Medicare.
+About 52% of all Americans with Medicare choose this option.

-You can also choose from a variety of private insurance company plans known as Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B). (see them here), some of which have no additional monthly premiums.
-Nearly 24-million Americans take this private Medicare coverage, including many people who qualify for both Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States..
+You can also choose from a variety of private insurance company plans known as Medicare Advantage plans (see them here), some of which have no additional monthly premiums.
+Nearly half (48%) of all Medicare beneficiaries take private Medicare coverage, including many people who qualify for both Medicare and Medicaid.

-For prescription drug coverage, there are Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
-Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
-Each... plans (on this page), which are bundled into many Medicare Advantage plans as an extra benefit.
+For prescription drug coverage, there are Medicare Part D plans, which are bundled with many Medicare Advantage plans as an extra benefit.

 Exceptions To The 65 and Older Rule

 For people who received SSDI for Amyotrophic Lateral Sclerosis (ALS), commonly known as Lou Gehrig’s disease, Medicare starts automatically in the first month they receive their SSDI benefit.
 These beneficiaries do not need to wait 24 months.
 Additionally, patients with late-stage renal failure may not need to wait for 24 months either.
-Those with End-Stage Renal Disease (ESRD), also known as kidney failure, is a condition that causes you to need dialysis or a kidney transplant.
-People with ESRD are eligible for Medicare coverage regardless of age. who have had a transplant or receive dialysis treatments would need to be on SSDI to qualify for Medicare.
+Those with End-Stage Renal Disease who have had a transplant or receive dialysis treatments would need to be on SSDI to qualify for Medicare.

 Additionally, retired railroad workers also qualify for Medicare.
 This program works a little differently, but the end result is that they are insured through Medicare.
 The Railroad Retirement Board is who would process your application as opposed to the Social Security office.
 If you already receive RRB checks, you would be automatically enrolled in Medicare when you turn 65.
 If you do not receive checks yet when you turn 65, you can apply for Medicare directly through the RRB office.